-These easy Homemade Onion Rings get dipped in beer batter and fried to golden brown perfection.
-With a few tips and tricks along the way (hint – it’s light as air!), learn how to make incredibly crispy onion rings in minutes.
-This popular snack food never tasted so good – perfect as a side dish or to top burgers, salads, and much more!
+Homemade Onion Rings are dipped in beer batter and fried to golden brown perfection.
+Learn how to make incredibly crispy onion rings that are light as air, in just a few minutes.
+This popular snack makes a perfect side dish and is an amazing way to top burgers, salads, and more!

 Extra Crispy Homemade Onion Rings